-Prepare An Itinerary And License
+Prepare an Itinerary and License

 Unfortunately, Americans can't travel to Cuba just for fun quite yet.
 You need to declare your reason for travel in the form of a general license (a self-reporting license that you can learn more about here) and be able to back that up with a Cuba travel guide or plan.

 As part of the license, you will need to prepare a detailed itinerary - your Cuba travel guide - showing what you plan to do on your trip and how it fulfills the terms of the license you selected.
 For example, if you are reporting your trip under Support for the Cuban People you will need to document interactions with locals and contributions to the local economy.
-You could do this by booking accommodations at a Casa Particular, signing up to take language classes from a local, and volunteering for a local organization, just to name a few options.
+You could do this by booking accommodations at a Casa Particular, signing up to take language classes from a local, visiting museums, and volunteering for a local organization, just to name a few options.